boyleworkflow/boyle/notes/internal-python-dsl/explanations.md

 ## Operation

 Operations are things that can be done.
 For example run a shell command or an R script.
 To be useful in a Boyle workflow, any operation should help to create one or more resources.

-A "recipe" (to borrow a word from GNU Make) is simply a sequence of operations that together create some set of resources (as indicated by `Instrument` objects).
+The Operation of a definition is the equivalent of the "recipe" in GNU Make.

 ## Definition